Belem Tower Lisbon: tickets, prices, opening hours and history

 - Sundays and public holidays from 10:00 to 14:00 for all Portuguese residents (with proof)

-- For people with reduced mobility with a degree of disability of more than 60% and 1 accompanying person (with proof)
+- People with reduced mobility with a disability of more than 60%, plus 1 companion (with proof)

 Going to the Belem Tower